 Can you spot the vanity metrics above?
 Vanity metrics—the metrics we’re at risk of narrowly focusing on—are most commonly found near the beginning of a path.
 That’s because the earliest steps, such as website visits and email subscribes, are the furthest from the ultimate goal.
 When we over-optimize either of these early steps, we see extremely diminishing returns if few people are subsequently subscribing, reading, and clicking.

 The only time to obsess over an early step is when it’s a bottleneck that prevents you from reaching the next step.
 If a step is not a bottleneck, you should typically 80/20 it and move on.

 Below, each bullet point represents a goal path.
 The arrows between steps indicate the progression toward the ultimate goal.
 Notice how your friends who get trapped by vanity metrics never make it past the first couple layers:

 Routinely sanity check whether you're stuck on an intermediary step toward a goal.

 Let’s look at our Goal Path diagram again:

-People boast “I spent four hours at the gym today!” or “I pulled an all-nighter at work.”
+People boast “I pulled an all-nighter at work” or "I spent $100,000 on a business coach!"
 These are the worst vanity metrics possible.
 They’re the very first step in the path!
+They're not necessarily indicative of the quality or volume of output.
 Any fool can throw more time or money at a problem.
 But it takes discipline to turn time and money into ultimate goals with efficiency—if that’s what you’re aiming for.

 Life is not about “putting in the hours.”
 It’s about seeing results and enjoying the journey.